 To report an urgent issue, such as a fallen or hanging branch which is dangerous, phone Council on 9240 1111 (24 hours).

 What happens after you report an issue

-After you report the issue, a Council arborist will assess the tree or branch and Council will notify you of the outcome if requested.
+After you report the issue, a Council arborist may assess the tree or branch.
+Council notifies you of the outcome if requested.

 If the health of the tree is at risk, such as through disease, pests or damage, Council will carry out necessary tree pruning and repair.

-Other pruning is scheduled as part of the Council tree maintenance program which visits every neighbourhood in Moreland.
+Other pruning is scheduled as part of the Council regular tree care and maintenance program which visits every neighbourhood in Moreland.